-Benefit plans that require specialist referrals also apply to planned inpatient and outpatient procedures where the specialist is the admitting physician.
+Individual Exchange benefit plans that require specialist referrals also apply to planned inpatient and outpatient procedures where the specialist is the admitting physician.
 The member must have a referral on file to see a network specialist for planned services in any setting, including in the hospital.
 The specialist referral requirement is in addition to notification requirements.

 Members without a valid referral on file with the admitting physician for planned inpatient or outpatient services will have no coverage for both the admitting physician’s claim and the hospital claim.
 This does not apply to non-physician hospital services, such as radiology and lab testing.

-Prior authorization and notification requirements apply to Individual Exchange members and are posted at UHCprovider.com.
+Prior authorization and notification requirements apply to Individual Exchange members and are posted at uhcprovider.com.
 Make sure you and your staff are familiar with the Exchange-specific prior authorization list.

-You must submit prior authorizations electronically.
+Unless otherwise allowed by law, you must submit prior authorizations electronically.
 We will not accept them by phone or fax.
 We will not accept prior authorization or notification requests that also require a referral unless a completed referral is on file.
 If you do not meet the referral requirements, we may deny the physician’s and hospital’s claim for planned inpatient admissions.
 Additionally, admission notification and authorization is not a guarantee of coverage or payment (unless mandated by law).